 The beneficiaries of these incentives can be your customers, your intermediaries or even your staff.

 A plan that pushes more product into your intermediary is called a push strategy, while that which encourages the customer at the other end of the chain is called a pull strategy.
 The best option for you will be the one that best fits your individual circumstances.

 For example, suppose your peak sales are in spring and autumn, and it is very quiet outside those months.
 Promotions aimed at providing greater incentives for your sales force to sell out-of-season might raise sales.
 Equally, promotions aimed at customers or intermediaries at those times could also stimulate demand.

-Much of the cost or running a promotion will be met by having better filled staff capacity and not having to hold stock for long periods.
+Much of the cost of running a promotion will be met by not having to hold stock for long periods.